edxploit/CalculatorGUI/README.md

-Using Intellij's [Swing] feature to implement GUI UX for a calculator.
+Using Intellij's [Swing] feature to implement GUI for a calculator.